 Boren Scholarships, an initiative of the National Security Education Program, provide unique funding opportunities for U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.

 Boren Scholars represent a vital pool of highly motivated individuals who wish to work in the federal national security arena.
 In exchange for funding, Boren Scholars commit to working in the federal government for at least one year after graduation.

 The Boren Scholarship funds the study of language and culture in a program of your choosing.
 The Boren Scholarship does not choose a program for you nor do they recommend or suggest programs.
-Choosing the right study abroad program is a matter to be decided in consultation with academic advisors, the Boren Campus Representative, as well as other trusted sources.
+Choosing the right study abroad program is a matter to be decided in consultation with academic advisors, Vassar's Office of International Programs, the Boren Campus Representative, as well as other trusted sources.

 View information about the Boren on the Office of International Programs website.